5mins of Postgres

 Continue readingHandling integer sequence overflow without downtime in Postgres

 09 March, 2023In episode 58 of 5mins of Postgres we're going to talk about handling integer sequence overflow in Postgres without downtime.
 We show how you can avoid integer overflow and how you can fix it once you've ran into it.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
+Transcript Let's jump in!
 What happens when a sequence reaches max value in Postgres?
-How to avoid integer sequence overflow in Postgres How to fix Postgres integer overflow…
+In this blog post, Jesse Soyland from the Crunchy Data team...

 Continue readingHow Postgres DBAs can use pg_stat_io